-If a payment is made for the preparation of the tax return, make sure that the specialist signs the return and includes his/her specialist registration number.
+If a payment is made for the preparation of the tax return, make sure that the specialist signs the return and includes his/her specialist registration and employer's identification or social security number.
 The Code imposes civil and criminal sanctions to those income tax return specialists that fail to submit this information.